 One of my dearest spiritual running buddies is my best friend, Elisa Hallerman.
-My sober sister Elisa has been in recovery for nearly 12 years.
-She is an attorney, drug and alcohol counselor and has an MA in psychoanalysis and somatic studies.
-She is currently working on her PhD.
-Elisa has been sober from drugs and alcohol for over twelve years and has dedicated her life to serving others.
+My sober sister Elisa has been in recovery for well over a decade.
+She is a drug and alcohol counselor with a PhD in psychoanalysis and somatic studies.
 Today she runs a service called Recovery Management Agency, offering support to families and individuals seeking all types of guidance through their sober recovery.

 In this video Elisa and I sit down and riff on what it means to be an addict and how to live a life of sobriety.
 Watch here.